dwavesystems/dimod/docs/intro/intro_symbolic_math.rst

 QuadraticModel({'i': 5.0}, {}, 0.0, {'i': 'INTEGER'}, dtype='float64')

 .. note::
-  It's important to remember that, for example, :code:`x = dimod.Binary('x')` instantiates a single-variable model, in this case a :class:`dimod.BinaryQuadraticModel` with variable label ``'x'``, not a free-floating variable labeled ``x``.
+  It's important to remember that, for example, :code:`x = dimod.Binary('x')` instantiates a single-variable model, in this case a :class:`~dimod.binary.binary_quadratic_model.BinaryQuadraticModel` with variable label ``'x'``, not a free-floating variable labeled ``x``.
 Consequently, you can add ``x`` to another model, say :code:`bqm = dimod.BinaryQuadraticModel('BINARY')`, by adding the two models, :code:`x + bqm`.
 This adds the variable labeled ``'x'``